What is Cumbia?

 Cumbia Dance

-Cumbia in typically danced on1, with the dancers breaking back on the first and fifth beat of the music.
+Cumbia is typically danced on1, with the dancers breaking back on the first and fifth beat of the music.
+The basic has a relaxed, rebounding feel, and many dancers add small kicks or taps for styling.
+This club or social cumbia is the style most people encounter at Latin parties and night clubs.

 The dance is very similar in style to salsa caleña, another Latin dance style that originated in Colombia.
-In fact, the basic steps for both styles are basically indistiguishable when danced socially.
-But in performance, salsa caleña is danced much faster with added kicks and cha-cha steps in-between back breaks.
+In fact, the basic steps for both styles are basically indistinguishable when danced socially.
+But in performance, salsa caleña is danced much faster with added kicks and cha-cha steps in between back breaks.

 Dancers dancing salsa caleña: